Topuzdag

 Introduction

 Further, these are no longer separate systems.
 There is often need to integrate the various media technologies into a seamless unit, and interactivity is becoming a common requirement.
-It is not reasonable for an architect to keep up with the trends and changes of the technology spiral.
-You need to offload the design and specification of these systems to a specialist – just as is routinely done with mechanical and electrical systems.

-Audio-visual consulting is typically provided by:
+Audio consulting is typically provided by:

-• An independent Audio-Visual Design Consultant,
+An independent Audio Design Consultant,

-• or an installation contractor,
+or an installation contractor,

-• or an agent of a hardware manufacturer, vendor, or systems contractor/integrator.
+or an agent of a hardware manufacturer, vendor, or systems contractor/integrator.

-There are very important differences between the first option and the last two – you should consider your choice carefully: An independent design consultant has no ties or allegiances to any manufacturer or contractor.
+There are very important differences between the first option and the last two ? you should consider your choice carefully: An independent design consultant has no ties or allegiances to any manufacturer or contractor.

 They are employed by you, and the advice they give is entirely in your best interest.
-Any vendor, manufacturer, installer, or contractor that also provides “consulting” services has a clear conflict of interest.
-Salespeople as Technical Consultants Anyone who sells a product, is paid to sell that particular product – that is how they earn their living.
+Any vendor, manufacturer, installer, or contractor that also provides consulting services has a clear conflict of interest.
+Salespeople as Technical Consultants Anyone who sells a product, is paid to sell that particular product that is how they earn their living.
 Would you really think that a salesperson will recommend products they do not sell?
-Which of two apparently similar items in a vendor’s stable of products do you think a salesperson is most likely to recommend – the best product or the product with the highest commission (usually the most profitable product)?
-Calling a salesman by a different name such as a "sales engineer" or "sales consultant" does not change their function or goals – they are ultimately driven by the profit motive.
-Whenever a vendor or manufacturer offers “free” technical consulting, consider the possibility that these services may not really be free (i.e.: the cost is buried elsewhere).
-Remember the old axiom, “you never get something for nothing.”
-Worse still, consider the vendor that charges you a fee to design a system on which they will also receive the sales or installation profits – talk about a “win-win” situation for the contractor.
+Which of two apparently similar items in a vendor?s stable of products do you think a salesperson is most likely to recommend ? the best product or the product with the highest commission (usually the most profitable product) Calling a salesman by a different name such as a "sales engineer" or "sales consultant" does not change their function or goals ? they are ultimately driven by the profit motive.
+Whenever a vendor or manufacturer offers ?free? technical consulting, consider the possibility that these services may not really be free (i.e.: the cost is buried elsewhere).
+Remember the old axiom, you never get something for nothing.?
+Worse still, consider the vendor that charges you a fee to design a system on which they will also receive the sales or installation profits ? talk about a win-win situation for the contractor.
 The bottom line is that whoever designs your system will be paid for this service, and they will be paid by you - one way or another.
 You should ensure that you (and only you) are paying the design consultant, thus ensuring that their design is driven by your best interests.

 The Design Process